lue-bird/elm-review-only-every-single-use-type-var-has-suffix-_/README.md

 ## Don't use this

-When you already use the -_ suffix in (multi-use) type variables.
+- If you already use the -_ suffix in (multi-use) type variables.
+- If you want to keep the standard way of naming type variables for consistency.